16 C

 State business filings and Securities and Exchange Commission documents dated Jan.
 23 show that Sollos Yerba Mate was incorporated in Delaware last December and subsequently registered in Florida.
 The company, headquartered less than a mile from President Trump’s Mar-a-Lago estate, has raised $1 million through a private placement and lists at least five partners, including Barron Trump, Spencer Bernstein, Rudolfo Castello, Stephen Hall and Valentino Gomez.
 Bernstein serves as chairman and chief operating officer, while Hall holds the vice president title.

 Barron, who is listed as a director of SOLLOS Yerba Mate Inc., currently attends New York University’s Stern School of Business in his second year — a signal that the youngest Trump son intends to follow the family’s business trajectory rather than its political one.
-His partners Bernstein and Hall are high school friends from their days together at Oxbridge Academy in West Palm Beach.
+His partners, Bernstein and Hall, are high school friends from their days together at Oxbridge Academy in West Palm Beach.
 Both paused their studies at Villanova University and the University of Notre Dame, respectively, to focus on the venture with what they described on LinkedIn as “a few close friends.”

 The 4,500-square-foot Palm Beach property where Sollos is registered is owned by Jay Weitzman, a longtime associate, campaign donor and former tennis partner of President Trump, whose parking business has held federal contracts since 2005.
-Weitzman told Newsweek he holds no ownership stake in or affiliation with Sollos, clarifying that the company is registered at his address only because his grandson, Bernstein, lives with him.
+Weitzman said he holds no ownership stake in or affiliation with Sollos, clarifying that the company is registered at his address only because his grandson, Bernstein, lives with him.

 The company has leaned hard into its South Florida identity in its messaging.
 On LinkedIn, the brand positions itself as capturing “the vibrant lifestyle of South Florida” and “the perfect summer drink.”
 In a statement on its page, the founders wrote that growing up in South Florida shaped their outdoor-oriented lifestyle and inspired the creation of a beverage “designed to complement life in the ‘Sunshine State.'”